hira-qureshi/pf-project/README.md

-This is my first ever programming projectg
+This is my first ever programming project